RPWF830E - Water filter PANASONIC - Free user manual and instructions

 To check the remaining battery strength:

-Recharge the batteries when [OPR] indicator on the left housing (L) starts to fade and/or flash, or when sound becomes distorted or fades.
+Recharge the batteries when the [OPR] indicator on the left housing (L) starts to fade and/or flash, or when sound becomes distorted or fades.

 Service life of the batteries:

-If [OPR] indicator on the left housing (L) dims or fails to light even after recharging the batteries, they have come to the end of their serviceable life and need to be replaced.
+If the [OPR] indicator on the left housing (L) dims or fails to light even after recharging the batteries, they have come to the end of their serviceable life and need to be replaced.

 2 Nickel-metal hydride rechargeable batteries (Part no.: HHR-4AGE/2B).